kn-lim/append-text-webhook/README.md

 1. Run `./append-text.sh run [webhook_url] [file]` from the machine running the container.
 Replace `[webhook_url]` with the webhook URL and `[file]` with the file name. _File name cannot have spaces in it._

-2. Enter the text to append to the file provided in the input prompt.
+2. Enter the text to append to the file in the input prompt.

 3. Outputs will be placed in the `output` folder.